What is the treatment for VWD?

 Fibrin glue is a medical gel made from fibrinogen and thrombin, which are proteins in the body that help blood to clot.
 It can be applied directly onto a wound to stop bleeding.

-Hormone treatment, such as oral contraceptives (birth control pills), can help women who have heavy menstrual bleeding.
+Hormone treatment, such as oral contraceptives (birth control pills) or Intrauterine devices (IUDs), can help women who have heavy menstrual bleeding.
 The hormones can increase VWF and factor VIII levels.